colomoto/colomoto-web/pages/meetings/2012/report.rst

 * Focus on project as a whole instead of single tool will increase visibility of the project.
 * Exchange models -> SBML-qual
 * Andreas asks about possible alternatives

-  * Petrinet format -> not suitable for qualitative models per se.
+  * Petri net format -> not suitable for qualitative models per se.
 * Common platform -> Cytoscape-based - prototype.

   * Not essential, but nice to have
   * Slowly shift development effort towards this toolbox...
   * Reduced maintenance effort.